KuhlaJusa/ESPHome-MQTT-Broker/README.md

 -  **Minimal hardware** is available, yet you still want MQTT-based communication.

 This component acts as a bridge between ESPHome and [Espressif's port of the Mosquitto MQTT broker](https://github.com/espressif/esp-protocols/tree/master/components/mosquitto).
-It integrates Espressif’s broker implementation directly into devices running ESPHome, making it easy to use MQTT locally without needing an external server.
+It integrates the broker implementation directly into devices running ESPHome, making it easy to use MQTT locally without needing an external server.
 The component can handle basic MQTT communication and supports ESPHome-style automations, allowing triggers based on received MQTT topics.

-> ⚠️ **This component is only available when using the ESP-IDF framework because the used broker implementation was designed for ESP-IDF.**
+> ⚠️ **This component is only available when using the ESP-IDF framework because the broker implementation used was designed for ESP-IDF.**

 ## Installation

-To use this external component add the following code to the YAML configuration.
+To use this external component, add the following code to the YAML configuration.

 ```yaml
 external_components: